Endrit Shala

-Endrit Shala (born 2 December 1981 in Pristina, Kosovo) is a Kosovo politician.
+Endrit Shala (born 2 December 1981 in Pristina, Kosovo) is a Kosovar politician.
 He is a member of the NISMA.
 Shala is considered to be Fatmir Limaj's right hand and close political partner.

 After the Kosovo War of 1999, Shala became a member of the Democratic Party of Kosovo.
 Shala currently serves as the Minister of Trade and Industry in the government of the Relublic of Kosova.